 - Inspect Lights, Tires, Wiring, Brakes: Make sure all wiring is in good shape with no frays or worn places.
 Ensure all lights are working and no light bulbs need to be replaced.
 Have brakes and windshield wipers checked to be sure they don’t need to be replaced.
 Check all tires for proper air pressure and have a good spare ready.
 Be sure that all lights, tires, wiring, etc. are in proper working order on the tractor trailer as well.
 Get more winter safe driving tips.

 - Review Safety Plans: As chemical tanker truck drivers, it is so important to know the safety plan inside and out in case of an accident.
 Be sure that you are able to implement the plan automatically if necessary.

-- Be Considerate: It is always a good idea to just take a moment to consider the importance of the job and contact your manager if necessary.
-Be sure that you are using caution during winter, especially on overpasses or bridges, giving yourself extra distance between other vehicles, avoiding unnecessary hard braking, reducing speed when necessary, and pulling off if roads become unsafe.
+- Be Considerate: Take a moment to consider the importance of the job and contact your manager if necessary.
+Be sure that you are using caution during winter, especially on overpasses or bridges.
+Give yourself extra distance between other vehicles.
+Avoid unnecessary hard braking, reduce speed when necessary, and pull off if roads become unsafe.

 5 More Winter Safety Tips for Truck Drivers

-- Be prepared for a breakdown, accident, or traffic delay by keeping extra warm clothes in your truck or car, including socks and waterproof shoes; winter coat, hat, scarf, and gloves; a blanket; bottled water and protein-rich snacks like nuts or jerky; safety flares; and a poncho or raincoat.
+- Be prepared for a breakdown, accident, or traffic delay by keeping extra warm clothes in your truck or car.
+Include socks and waterproof shoes; winter coat, hat, scarf, and gloves.
+Don’t forget a blanket; bottled water and protein-rich snacks like nuts or jerky; safety flares; and a poncho or raincoat.
 Add pet food and water if you travel with a furry friend.

 - Don’t let your fuel tank get below half full whenever possible.